 What to eat: Haleem

+Trying haleem is the first thing you need to do on this Hyderabad food trail.
 Though I agree it’s not the prettiest of foods, haleem is a tender semi solid meat (mutton/beef mostly) made with wheat in a wholesome mixture.
 This is dressed in cashews and fried onions.
 It’s a very wholesome dish and is soul-satisfying.
 The good thing about Shahi Ghouse is that they have multiple branches all over the city; so you can definitely find one next to your hotel.

 Stop 2: Chicha’s